Top Gut Health Supplements That Support Your Microbiome

 Digestive Enzymes

-Digestive enzymes help break down proteins, fats and carbohydrates into absorbable nutrients.
-They support the digestive process and reduce symptoms related to food intolerances or sluggish digestion [8].
+Digestive enzymes help break down proteins, fats and carbohydrates into absorbable nutrients and therefore help to create the right environment for a healthy gut microbiome.
+They support the digestive process and reduce symptoms related to food intolerances or digestive discomfort [8].

 Benefits [9]: